mel3kings/resilient-upload-service/README.md

  * Asynchronous Processing - In order for the the user to know the actual status of his request he has to perform a subsequent call with a corresponding  id to the service again to actually see the status.

-###Known Issues
+### Known Issues
  * With the throttling enabled, some request might not receive an immediate response, this is the original design to hold the request
  * This a bare-bone application, nothing is actually done by the service after it has received the request.
 Perhaps it can be part 2
  * Folder structure of project is not ideal

  ### Room For improvement
- * You can load the amount of brokers in Kafka to handle more Request
+ * You can change the amount of brokers in Kafka to handle more Request
  * You can tweak the throttling for more optimization, rather than waiting we can have them retry again later

  ### Running